How You Can Avoid Burning Bridges When You Resign From Your Job

 It's possible to burn a bridge even after you're long gone.
 How?
 Your network.
 Some industries are tight-knit, and your old boss and coworkers will hear about you, so you need to remain positive about your past positions.

-Facebook's algorithms put that right in your boss's feed because you mentioned Acme Corp and it knows that is something she talks about a lot.
+Facebook's algorithms put that right in your boss's feed because you mentioned Acme Corporation and it knows that is something she talks about a lot.
 Oops.

 Connect with people on LinkedIn.
 If you see something in your field that you know might interest a colleague, send them an email saying, “Did you see this white paper?”
 Keep the relationship positive and keep in contact.
 You may need a reference in the future.

 These five steps are recommended when you leave a job.
-You want you former employer to think about you in a positive and professional way.
+You want your former employer to think about you in a positive and professional way.
 They will if you take these five steps to professionalism.
+You will burn no bridges and never feel the pain of a bridge you burned burning you back.